-We chose two different record sizes, one designed to stress the system's capability to process small pieces of data, with lots of interprocess locality and lots of contention, and the other designed to work in the most-convenient unit, with little interprocess locality or contention.
+to work in the most-convenient unit, with little interprocess locality or contention.
 The small record size was 8 bytes, the size of a double-precision floating point number.
 The large record size was 8192 bytes, the size of a file-system block and cache buffer.
 These record-size choices are reasonable [KN94].
-We also tried 1024-byte and 4096-byte records, leading to results between the 8byte and 8192-byte results; we present only the extremes here.
+We also tried 1024-byte and 4096-byte records (Figure 12), leading to results between the 8-byte and 8192-byte results; we present only the extremes here.